Nandyal Lok Sabha constituency

 Nandyal Lok Sabha constituency is one of the twenty-five lok sabha constituencies of Andhra Pradesh in India.
 It comprises seven assembly segments and belongs to Nandyal district.

 This seat has been represented in Lok Sabha by Neelam Sanjiva Reddy, just before he became president in 1977, and by P.V.
 Narasimha Rao, just after he became Prime Minister in 1991.

-Vidhan Sabha segments
+Assembly segments

 Nandyal Lok Sabha constituency presently comprises the following Legislative Assembly segments: